fnalways/terminus-docs/docs/manual/tasks/sync-share.md

 - **Read-write**: Users can add, delete, and modify Library contents.

 ## Before you begin
-Make sure you have installed the TermiPass desktop client from the [official website](https://www.jointerminus.com/termipass), and logged in using your Terminus Name.
+Make sure you have installed the LarePass desktop client from the [official website](https://www.olares.com/termipass), and logged in using your Olares ID.

 :::info
 Currently, local file sync is available for Windows and Mac users.
 We'll use the Mac version for our examples.